 Interested in becoming a Civic Documenter?

-Participants in this pilot program will need to commit to a series of classes, workshops and assignments during a five-week period beginning in September.
+Participants in this program will need to commit to a series of classes, workshops and assignments during the six-week period beginning in February.
 Once the training is completed, participants will then meet regularly with local editors to discuss documenting needs.
-Before applying, please review our tentative training schedule to confirm your availability:

-Once you have confirmed your availability for all classes and workshops, please complete the following application which must be submitted on or before March 8, 2024:
+Please complete the following application which must be submitted on or before February 6, 2026:

 Please email any questions to Granite State News Collaborative Director Melanie Plenda at melanie.plenda@collaborativenh.org.